 Participants from left to right: Claudia Bucher, Heidi Rebsamen, Laura Laeser,

-Hilda Weiss, Othella Dallas, Blerta Berisha, Abilasa Leuenberger and Verena Haeller
+Hilda Weiss, Othella Dallas, Blerta Berisha, Abilasa Leuenberger and Verena Haller

 I was inspired to do this project after Barack Obama invited three UN Delegates to come to the US to investigate the quality of life for women in America.
 They presented their findings in the spring of 2016 and their findings were grim.
 They discussed the lack of childcare provision, healthcare and wage equality for women in America impacting a heightened rate of poverty in the female population compared to our European counterparts.
 Having moved from London, UK to Chicago, USA I am highly aware of the economic impact.
-My hope is to be supported to develop this project in five sister cities related to Chicago and culminate in an operatic, experimental performance.
+My hope is to be supported to develop this project in five cities and culminate the work in an operatic/vocal performance.

 This project was kindly supported by the Swiss Benevolent Society of Chicago and Chicago Sister Cities.